MassonNN/aiogram/docs/utils/callback_answer.rst

     async def my_handler(query: CallbackQuery):
         ...

-Flag arguments is the same as in :class:`aiogram.utils.callback_answer.CallbackAnswerMiddleware` with additional one :code:`disabled` to disable answer.
+Flag arguments is the same as in :class:`masogram.utils.callback_answer.CallbackAnswerMiddleware` with additional one :code:`disabled` to disable answer.

 A special case
 --------------

 It is not always correct to answer the same in every case, so there is an option to change the answer inside the handler.
-You can get an instance of :class:`aiogram.utils.callback_answer.CallbackAnswer` object inside handler and change whatever you want.
+You can get an instance of :class:`masogram.utils.callback_answer.CallbackAnswer` object inside handler and change whatever you want.

 .. danger::